sakeefh/Deep-Image-Classifier/README.md

 - The reason why images are resized to a fixed size such as 32x32 pixels is because Convolutional Neural Networks (CNNs) typically expect input images of the same size.
 - Resizing images to a fixed size reduces the computational overhead, making training faster and more efficient.
 - I learned how to train deep learning models using real-world datasets like CIFAR-10 and evaluate their performance using metrics like accuracy and loss.
-- I learned about data preprocessing techniques, such as normalization and resizing.
+- I learned about data preprocessing techniques and how to use them such as normalization and resizing.

 ## Usage